H2020-InFuse/cdff/External/README.md

   Only a couple Boost.* libraries are currently required, see [`boost.sh`](/Tools/Docker/installers/boost.sh) for a list
 * Eigen 3.3.4
 * FLANN 1.9.1
-* QHull (master branch)
-  It's only used in `pcl_surface` and is an optional dependency, can we make do without it or do we need its features?
 * VTK 8.1.0
   It's only required by `pcl_visualization` for 3D point cloud rendering and visualization, and we don't need that module on our target systems, so what can we do about it?
 * PCL 1.8.1